YuujinHwang/SFND_Unscented_Kalman_Filter/README.md

 This information is only accessible by people who are already enrolled in Sensor Fusion.
 If you are enrolled, see the project page in the classroom for instructions and the project rubric.

+## Rubric Points

+UKF scheme is from previous assignments.
+RMSE meets the threshold.